Objective

 - Example: A local store places a sign at the back of the lemonade stand.
 Customers get lemonade free.

-A student team will have several business models to choose from.
-One may think of these in different groups or clusters (based on common characteristics, objectives, and operational strategies).
-These clusters can help entrepreneurs conceptualize and refine their approach to delivering value, generating revenue, and scaling their ventures.
+A student team (entrepreneurs) will have consider several business models that they can use to conceptualize and refine their approach to delivering value, generating revenue, and scaling their ventures.
 Here are some commonly recognized clusters of business models:

 Business Model | Description | Examples |